 How Long Does a Personal Injury Case Take?

 One of the questions we are frequently asked when people are hiring us to represent them for a personal injury case is how long will it take.
-There are many different factors that go into how quickly a claim resolves, and each case varies because each injured person is unique.
+There are many different factors that go into how quickly a claim resolves, and each case varies because with individuals being injured each person is unique.

 The Length of a Personal Injury Case Depends on How Long it Takes to Heal